Gaza: there is nowhere safe for people to go

 An ICRC medical team has been stationed at the European Gaza Hospital since late October.
 Two teams have rotated deployments and have carried out more than 1,625 surgical procedures.

-In the West Bank PRCS teams are:
+In the West Bank PRCS teams have:

 • responded to 4,052 injuries